This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Everything else will not be known.

-When it comes to taxes it’s best, to be honest, and do your taxes.
-By not filing your taxes the IRS can come after you forever.
-If you do your taxes and they are wrong the IRS only has 3 years to come collect.
+By not filing your taxes, the IRS can come after you forever.
+If you do your taxes and they are wrong, the IRS only has 3 years to come collect.

-Doing taxes is a pain in the ass “especially” with crypto and the easiest way to do them is with software.
-Yep, the software will do almost everything for you and I made a post about the leading software that I hope can help you.
+Doing taxes is a pain in the ass "especially" with crypto, and the easiest way to do them is with software.
+Yep, the software will do almost everything for you, and I made a post about the leading software that I hope can help you.

 You can view this post by clicking on the link HERE.

-The largest advantage to the lightning network is MUCH faster payments with fewer fees.
-Another very large advantage is it’s going to scale the system and allow MORE people to participate.
+Another very large advantage is that it's going to scale the system and allow MORE people to participate.

 It's going to be able to adopt altcoins and already works with Litecoin.